 Whether you are genuinely concerned about your employees' health and wellness or you want to stay competitive during the lowest unemployment rate in years, simply offering a healthcare plan may no longer be enough.
 Here are a few reasons why.

 Having an onsite clinic vs. using traditional health insurance plans can impact your health costs in many ways.
 Not only are there savings to be discovered, but you will also have a clearer understanding of where funds are going and more control over how those funds are allocated.
-Read on to discover what having an onsite clinic means for your company’s health costs.

 If you are an HR professional striving to improve the health of your workplace and build a culture of wellness, there are many things you can do to actively promote healthy options and help employees make better choices.